ipdk-io/p4cp-userguide/docs/maintainers/running-ovsp4rt-unit-tests.rst

    (cd build; ctest -L ovsp4rt --output-on-failure)

-The options use here here are:
+The options used here are:

 ``-L ovsp4rt``
-  By default, ctest runs all the tests defined by the project, including the krnlmon tests.
-The ``-L`` option specifies a *test label* (``ovsp4rt``) that limits the selection to the ovsp4rt tests.
+  By default, ctest runs all the tests in the project, including the krnlmon tests.
+The ``-L`` option specifies a *test label* that limits the selection to the ovsp4rt tests.

 ``--output-on-failure``
-  Normally, ctest lists the tests that were run, with an indication of whether each test passed or failed.
-If a test fails, you will have to check the logfile to determine what the failure was.
-This option tells ctest to write the output of failing tests to the console.
+  Normally, ctest displays a summary of the tests that were run, with an indication of which passed and which failed.
+If a test fails, you will need to check the logfile to determine what the failure was.

+  This option instructs ctest to write the output of failing tests to the console.

-Unit test logs are written to the ``build/Testing/Temporary`` folder.
+Unit test logs are written to the **build/Testing/Temporary** folder.
-The most recent log is in ``LastTest.log``.
+The most recent log is in **LastTest.log**.

 Measuring Test Coverage
 =======================